Heat pump: History

-During the First World War, fuel prices were very high in Switzerland but it had plenty of hydropower.
-In the period before and especially during the Second World War, when neutral Switzerland was completely surrounded by fascist-ruled countries, the coal shortage became alarming again.
+During the First World War, fuel prices were high in Switzerland but it had plenty of hydropower.
+In the period before and especially during the Second World War, when neutral Switzerland was surrounded by fascist-ruled countries, the coal shortage became alarming again.
 Thanks to their leading position in energy technology, the Swiss companies Sulzer, Escher Wyss and Brown Boveri built and put in operation around 35 heat pumps between 1937 and 1945.
 The main heat sources were lake water, river water, groundwater, and waste heat.
 Particularly noteworthy are the six historic heat pumps from the city of Zurich with heat outputs from 100 kW to 6 MW.
 An international milestone is the heat pump built by Escher Wyss in 1937/38 to replace the wood stoves in the City Hall of Zurich.
-To avoid noise and vibrations, a recently developed rotary piston compressor was used.
+To avoid noise and vibrations, a then recently developed rotary piston compressor was used.
 This historic heat pump heated the town hall for 63 years until 2001.
 Only then was it replaced by a new, more efficient heat pump.